yy1a/Rasa_wechat_channel/README.md

 4. Create a credentials_wc.yml, and enter information as below:

 wechat:
-  verify: "token of your account"
+  verify: "token of your account"\n
-  secret: "AppSecret of your account"
+  secret: "AppSecret of your account"\n
-  customer_mode: True if your account is verified else False
+  customer_mode: True if your account is verified else False\n

 5. If your account is verified, skip this step.
 Otherwise, run 'nohup rasa run -p 80 &'